← /notes

 Compression has two failure modes:

-The craft of compression is knowing what to preserve.
+The craft is knowing what to preserve.

 For decisions: preserve the variables that change the outcome.
 Everything else is noise.

 For teaching: preserve the structure that transfers.
-Details can be filled in later; the scaffold can’t.
+Details can be filled in later.
+The scaffold can’t.

 For communication: preserve what survives retelling.
-If someone can’t repeat your point at dinner, you haven’t compressed it — you’ve just shrunk it.
+If someone can’t repeat your point at dinner, you haven’t compressed it.
+You’ve just shrunk it.

 Compression interacts with expertise in counterintuitive ways.

 Compression isn’t simplification.
-Simplification removes; compression re-encodes.
+Simplification removes.
+Compression re-encodes.

 The highest compliment to a compression: “I never saw it that way before, but now I can’t unsee it.”